 The Harborage at Ashley Marina is a large, professionally managed marina capable of accommodating vessels up to 120 feet in length.
 The marina consists of approximately 230 wet slips and is located in historic downtown Charleston.
 Among Ashley Marina's amenities is a courtesy shuttle to take transients to and from many of downtown Charleston's most popular attractions.

-All of the docks are Ipe and offer electrical service of both 30 & 50 amp service to all slips in the marina, and the transient dock has 100 amp single and three phase electric available.
-Our courtesy shuttle operates on demand from 9:00a to 5:00p, and runs anywhere within the downtown Charleston peninsula and hotels on the Ashley River.
+All of the docks are Ipe and offer electrical service of both 30 & 50 amp service to all slips in the marina, and the transient dock has 100 amp single and three phase 208v electric available.
 There are plenty of restaurants within walking distance and groceries within 2 miles.
 Office hours 8:00a - 6:00p.
 Fuel pumps stop 30min before closing.

 Height restrictions due to bridge: 55 Feet.

-Discounts on Monthly Stays Applied After Booking Requests.
+Discounts on Weekly Monthly Stays Applied After Booking Requests.
+Daily rates only for vessels over 60' April-May and Oct/Nov.

 Reservations are available up to one month in advance.